-- information supporting the suspension that may be presented as evidence at 1 2 the hearing, including statements made by witnesses related to the charges 3 consistent with subsection (h) of this section.
-4 The right of the student, parent, or the student's representative to question (4) 5 witnesses appearing at the hearing.
-The right to present evidence on his or her own behalf, which may include 6 (5) 7 written statements or oral testimony, relating to the incident leading to the 8 suspension, as well as any of the factors listed in G.S.
+(4) The right of the student, parent, or the student's representative to question witnesses appearing at the hearing.

+- The right to present evidence on his or her own behalf, which may include 1 (5) 2 written statements or oral testimony, relating to the incident leading to the 3 suspension, as well as any of the factors listed in G.S.
 115C-390.2(g).
-9 The right to have a record made of the hearing.
-(6) 10 The right to make his or her own audio recording of the hearing.
-(7) The right to a written decision, based on substantial evidence presented at 11 (8) the hearing, either upholding, modifying, or rejecting the principal's 12 13 recommendation of suspension and containing at least the following 14 information: - The basis for the decision, including a reference to any policy or rule a. that the student is determined to have violated. - Notice of what information will be included in the student's official b. record pursuant to G.S.
-115C-402. - The student's right to appeal the decision and notice of the c. procedures for such appeal. - (f) Following the issuance of the decision, the superintendent shall implement the decision by authorizing the student's return to school or by imposing the suspension reflected in the decision. - (g) Unless the decision was made by the local board, the student may appeal the decision to the local board in accordance with G.S.
+4 The right to have a record made of the hearing.
+(6) 5 The right to make his or her own audio recording of the hearing.
+(7) The right to a written decision, based on substantial evidence presented at 6 (8) 7 the hearing, either upholding, modifying, or rejecting the principal's 8 - recommendation of suspension and containing at least the following information: - The basis for the decision, including a reference to any policy or rule a. that the student is determined to have violated. - b.
+Notice of what information will be included in the student's official record pursuant to G.S.
+115C-402. - The student's right to appeal the decision and notice of the c. procedures for such appeal. - Following the issuance of the decision, the superintendent shall implement the decision by authorizing the student's return to school or by imposing the suspension reflected in the decision. - Unless the decision was made by the local board, the student may appeal the (g) decision to the local board in accordance with G.S.
 115C-45(c) and policies adopted by the board.
 Notwithstanding the provisions of G.S.
-115C-45(c), a student's appeal to the board of a decision upholding a long-term suspension shall be heard and a final written decision issued in not more than 30 calendar days following the request for such appeal. - Nothing in this section shall compel school officials to release names or other information that could allow the student or his or her representative to identify witnesses when such identification could create a safety risk for the witness. - A decision of the local board to uphold the long-term suspension of a student is subject to judicial review in accordance with Article 4 of Chapter 150B of the General Statutes.
+115C-45(c), a student's appeal to the board of a decision upholding a long-term suspension shall be heard and a final written decision issued in not more than 30 calendar days following the request for such appeal. - (h) Nothing in this section shall compel school officials to release names or other information that could allow the student or his or her representative to identify witnesses when such identification could create a safety risk for the witness. - A decision of the local board to uphold the long-term suspension of a student is subject to judicial review in accordance with Article 4 of Chapter 150B of the General Statutes.
 The action must be brought within 30 days of the local board's decision.
 A person seeking judicial review shall file a petition in the superior court of the county where the local board made its decision.
 Local rules notwithstanding, petitions for judicial review of a long-term suspension shall be set for hearing in the first succeeding term of superior court in the county following the filing of the certified copy of the official record.